okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 ## Identity Provider signing key store operations

-> **Note:** EA feature constraint: Okta currently uses the same key for both request signing and decrypting SAML Assertions that have been encrypted by the IdP.
+> **Note:** EA feature constraint: Okta currently uses the same key for both request signing and decrypting SAML assertions that have been encrypted by the IdP.
 Changing your signing key also changes your decryption key.

 ### Generate new IdP signing Key Credential